bucketfulofsunshine/peacespeaker/README.md

 ### Q: Is this mod compatible with EET?

-A: Unfortunately, no. I check a chapter variable from the base BG2EE game - necessary adjustments for EET haven't been made.
-Since this mod won't see much traffic, I haven’t prioritized that.
+A: Unfortunately, no, I check a chapter variable from the base BG2EE game - necessary adjustments for EET haven't been made.
+Since this mod won't see much traffic, I haven’t prioritized the changes.
 Especially as I don't use EET myself.

 ### Q: How do I report bugs or suggest improvements?